ironbar/arc25/docs/modeling/Iteration_04_first_steps_with_code.md

 ![qwen models benchmark vs sizes](res/2025-04-09-12-46-56.png)

 - Bigger models score higher in the benchmarks as expected, it resembles a typical log-linear relation.
 - One weird thing is that the 3B model has the Qwen-research license instead of Apache 2.0 license.
+The Qwen-research license does not allow for commercial use but I could probably use it for the ARC challenge.

+### The right tool for each job

+- [VLLM](https://blog.runpod.io/introduction-to-vllm-and-how-to-run-vllm-on-runpod-serverless/) seems to be the fasts option for inference.
+On my [ARC24 solution](https://www.kaggle.com/code/ironbar/single-task-test-time-fine-tuning-for-arc24?scriptVersionId=199282752) I was able to make 96 predictions per task, and I believe the time used for inference was around 2 hours.
+Probably the architects didn't use VLLM because they created their own depth first.
+[Dynamically serving LoRA Adapters](https://docs.vllm.ai/en/stable/features/lora.html#dynamically-serving-lora-adapters)
+- unsloth enables memory efficient and faster fine-tuning on a single gpu
+- I could create some server to run the generated code on CPU

+One interesting implementation would be to have independent services for: inference, fine-tuning and running code.
+And a master process would call this services, this master process would be very light because all the heavy work will be handed to the services.

 ## Results